API – Application Programming Interface – a protocol for communicating with a software application

 FHIR - Fast Healthcare Interoperability Resources – a standard for exchanging healthcare information electronically

-EHR – Electronic Health Record (e.g., Epic) - an IT system that stores data and captures the patient’s health records in real-time.
+EHR – Electronic Health Record (such as Epic) - an IT system that stores data and captures the patient’s health records in real-time.

-EDW – Enterprise Data Warehouse – a database often used by EHRs to store clinical notes, billing information, patient satisfaction, etc.
+EDW – Enterprise Data Warehouse – a database often used by EHRs to store clinical notes, billing information, patient satisfaction, and so on.

 Health Institutions and the PHC¶